Monday, March 11, 2013

 Measuring Which Bowl is Shot?

-In Rosemount, LBC , Montreal Quebec, during a semi finals of the Provincial Single Qualification toward respresenting Quebec at the Canadian Nationals, I was trailing 19-20 and the marker had said that the two bowls were a measure.
-The decision of next bowl (last bowl) was important as if my opponent had shot, than game was over unless I attempted to remove Andy's bowl.
-If I drew for shot then it would be only 20-20 score and if I missed the tap-back of his bowl or even worst removed mine own bowl, Game over.
+In Westmount's LBC, Montreal Canada, during a Qualification semi finals of the Provincial Single ; I was playing hard but trailing 19-20 of a 21 point game.
+The marker had said that the two bowls were a measure and because the decision of next bowl (and possibly the last bowl) was important: I walked to the head to know if my opponent had shot.
+I had to decide if I should attempt a "Tap-back" or a light removal of Andy's bowl.
+If I drew for shot then it would be only 20-20 score, if the final measurement gave him the shot.
+And if I missed the tap-back of his bowl or even worst removed mine own bowl; the game over.
+These shots are of a very fine precision.
+A shots decision not made quickly or in haste.

-Placing the left (or right) finger on the inside of the bowl, then check how the other finger appears toward the jack.
+Take one measurement by placing the left (or right) finger on the inside of the bowl, and the finger of the other hand to just touching (visually) the jack.
 Now here is the trick to proper measurement.
-Use the left eye when checking the left finger touching the bowl and similarly for the right side when touching the jack.
+Use the left eye when checking the left finger touching the bowl and similarly, use the right eye, for the right side when touching the jack.
 Yes it works quite well.
 (At this Blog's end is a suggestion for the photo above from NZ photo collection).
 It is a combination of this finger measurement and my "Center to jack" measurement explained here.
 Not having used this finger method of measurement I appreciated the readers comments on my suggestion at the end of this blog.
 He states "I think the finger method needs the toes halfway between the bowl and jack and aligned with an imaginary line.
 The reason for this is to reduce the variables when you move to compare the next measure.")
+This method works well if the two bowls and the jack are in a straight line, but what if the bowls and the jack make an angle or so placed that the three each become a point on the triangle's three points.

 First, let us start with basic math.
-Geometery and the right-angle triangles says that when two triangles are placed with the common side together the opposite sides are of equal distance.
-So if the Jack is at the top (or apex) of the diagram (as in the bottom part of the photo); the two bowls at each opposite end are at equal distance from the jack.
+Geometry and the right-angle triangles says that when two triangles are placed with the common side together, then those two opposite sides in front of the "right-angle Triangle are of equal distance.
+So if with the Jack between two bowls and a tight measure difference we first start by finding the middle distance between the bowls.
+(Forgot about the jack as it will probably be at the top (or apex) of the triangle diagram (as in the bottom part of the photo).
+This method becomes more difficult when the two bowls are in a strainght line with the jack.
+I often, at these times place my hand to block or hide the jack as I find the middle point between the two bowls. at each opposite end are at equal distance from the jack.

 There is an important part of this photo.
 This apex of the triangle and line of the 90 degrees, up from the base of the triangle, indicates equal when it runs through the "Exact center" of the jack. (if there is the least little difference of this 90 degree line running through the center of the jack, then the ball which is closest to the center side of the jack is the shot, even if a few millimeters. (look at the below example photo of the foot below)

-Secondly, To have this method work accurately it is necessary to find the "exact" middle between the two balls or Bowls if you are measuring in a Lawn Bowls game. (not a guess of the middle but with exztreme confidence that the space on the left and right of your foot are the same distances.
-(Photo 1 below) Find the Middle point between the two bowls even if you must cover the jack with your hand.
+Secondly, To have this method work accurately it is necessary to find the "exact" middle between the two Bowls (or balls if Petanque); so continue to move your foot (as in the photo below) left and right until you are sure you have the middle.
+You will see eventually that the space on the left and right of your foot are the same distances.
+(Photo 1 below).
 If done properly, you will be moving your foot left and then right as you evaluation of the left and right bowl distance from the middle of your shoe.
 (I wear a black felt mark line on my white bowls shoe for this reason)

 2017 Indoor S.Finals